Alexander Macklin: Early life

-Alexander Macklin was born in 1889 in India.
-When the family returned to Britain Dr Macklin set up practice in the Scilly Isles, where young Macklin became an enthusiastic and proficient boat handler.
+Alexander Macklin was born on 1 September 1889 in India, New Delhi.
+When the family returned to Britain Dr Macklin set up practice in the Scilly Isles Alexander travelled to Scilly Isles at the start of boyhood 13 years old, where young Macklin became an enthusiastic and proficient boat handler.

 He went to Plymouth College and then to the University of London.
 After working for a short amount of time as a deckhand, he continued his education at the Victoria University of Manchester, where he qualified as a surgeon/doctor.

 Imperial Trans-Antarctic Expedition

 Soon after qualifying he applied to join Shackleton's expedition and was accepted.
 As well as his surgeon's duties he was put in charge of the ship's dogs and was also assigned a team of sledge dogs to drive.
 The Endurance became trapped in the ice and was later crushed, forcing Shackleton to lead his men across the ice to open water where they travelled by boat to Elephant Island.
 After the ship became trapped in the ice, Macklin's dog team was put to work.
 He brought back several seals that had been shot for food, and once the men began the long trek across the ice, he and the other dog teams were sent back to Ocean Camp (the first camp established near the ship) to fetch supplies.
 Eventually all the dogs had to be shot, but Macklin's team was the last to be killed.

 After arriving at Elephant Island, Shackleton and five men took one of the boats, the James Caird, and set out to fetch help from South Georgia.
 Macklin and McIlroy, the other surgeon, were left behind as Shackleton knew the skills would be required more on the island than on the boat: Rickinson had a heart condition, Hudson was suffering a nervous breakdown.
 Blackborow had gangrene in his toes and shortly after the boat left, Macklin and McIlroy were forced to amputate all the toes on his left foot; Macklin gave him a chloroform anaesthetic while McIlroy removed the toes.
 Like most of the crew, Macklin was awarded the Silver Polar Medal for his efforts during the expedition.